ecmel/vscode-html-css/README.md

 ## Usage

 You can view a list of class and id attributes via `ctrl + space`.
+Note that, extension will be activated a few seconds after VS Code starts.